 - A shift towards home as the new office.
 Many businesses are returning staff to work from the autumn but many are not.
 Big brands, such as Twitter, for example, have announced that home working is here to stay.
 Expect to see home working – or an element of it – continuing as an HR trend and a possible permanent shift.

-An emphasis on upskilling and learning.
-Particularly in the wake of the accelerated digitisation that occurred during the early months of the pandemic there are now some serious skills shortages in many workforces.
-But it’s not just data literacy and data integration that are important here.
+- An emphasis on upskilling and learning.
+Particularly in the wake of the accelerated digitisation that occurred during the early months of the pandemic, there are now some serious skills shortages in many workforces.
+But it’s not just data literacy and data integration that is important here.
 Areas such as business acumen and knowledge development can also be invaluable, both to individuals and the business as a whole.

-HR takes on a renewed importance.
-Over the past year it’s become incredibly important for organisations to be able to communicate effectively with staff and take care of their needs.
+- HR takes on renewed importance.
+Over the past year, it’s become incredibly important for organisations to be able to communicate effectively with staff and take care of their needs.
 HR teams are central to this, not just when it comes to dealing with the ongoing practical issues arising from the pandemic but the need for greater support and communication into the future too.

-Broader use of analytics.
+- Broader use of analytics.
 Data has a lot to offer any business and it’s going to become increasingly vital for HR data to be tracked and monitored.
-This can bring insight to many areas, from training and development to performance management.
+This can bring insight into many areas, from training and development to performance management.